mariopce/TestAndroidPerformaceAdvices/README.md

         return names;
 ```

-I check this on JVM and android and it looks like Jack don't have right.
+I check this on JVM and android and it looks like Jake are not right.
 On android the algotithm `LoopAlgorithm2` is 10 times slower then `LoopAlgorithm1`, regardless of the order !!

 Please confirm that on your devices is the same and I didn't made a stupid mistake.